 Writing Effective Prompts for Generative AI

 As generative AI becomes more common, the ability to interact with large language models is shifting from niche knowledge to a necessary skill across many different industries and roles.
 In this course, you will learn the fundamentals of prompting large language models and exploring further techniques for improving the output from large language models.
-You will also explore similar concepts when working with multimodal models such as Gemini Vision Pro.

 What you will learn